 Abstract: Almost 70 million American workers with a high school diploma but without a bachelor’s degree are skilled through alternative routes.
 As workers look for entry points into higher-wage career trajectories, and employers look for untapped talent, short-term, post-high-school workforce training opportunities where learners gain work-relevant skills in service of job attainment have grown in importance as pathways to mobility.
 While 2-year institutions provide much of this training beyond the high school level, there is a variety of for-profit and not-for-profit organizations that provide educational and training services.
 However, because of its fragmented nature, system-level data about the US workforce development training providers is sparse or incomplete.
 Therefore, we have limited information about the options available to workers looking to gain job-relevant skills.
 We compile and analyze a novel dataset that describes the nature and location of nearly 17,000 training providers.
 First, we create a taxonomy of organizations, including institutions of higher education, apprenticeship programs offered by employers and unions, non-profit job training programs, and for-profit training programs.
 Then, we analyze how job training offerings differ across locations (states and local labor markets), and how the skills they teach align with in-demand jobs.
 We also focus on the equity of these job training offerings by utilizing a model that maps training seekers' choice sets.
 Additionally, we analyze whether non-higher education organizations are more likely to be present in areas that are underserved by public options such as community colleges.

-As a Research Lead at the Harvard Project on Workforce, I co-built the Workforce Almanac, a first-of-its-kind, publicly-available dataset that maps nearly 17,000 workforce training providers in the United States.
+As a Research Lead at the Harvard Project on Workforce, I co-built and manage the Workforce Almanac, a first-of-its-kind, publicly-available dataset that maps nearly 17,000 workforce training providers in the United States.
 The Almanac is an effort to create a comprehensive snapshot of the workforce training system, overcoming training types that have traditionally been explored in silos.
 We try to honor the experiences of the more than 70M workers in the US with high school diplomas but without BAs who want to pursue shorter-term skills training.
 Our goals are to more effectively identify who the workforce development sector is serving and underserving, better understand the types of jobs the workforce development sector is training for, and ultimately orient resource allocation and systemic change towards equity, effective programs, and areas of highest need.

 Workforce Development: